Overstay Visa: What Can Happen and What Are Your Options?

-Whether you are in Atlanta or anywhere in the United States, Tadeo & Silva is able to take your Overstay Visa case and give you the best results your case can get.
+Whether you are in Atlanta or anywhere within the United States, Tadeo & Silva is able to take your Overstay U.S. Visa case and give you the best results your immigration case can get.
 Our attorneys have managed cases from clients all over the country and internationally.

-A visa overstay can occur if someone has stayed in the United States longer than their visa allows.
+A visa overstay can occur if someone has stayed in the U.S. longer than their visa allows.
 All visas have expiration dates that suggest the time you are expected to leave the United States.